Darkade/Darkade.github.io/about.md

 permalink: /about/
 ---

-Ivan Reyes is the founder of vectorVcinco a mexican design & technology company; as well as the CRO at Tesel Technology.
+I Reyes is Chief Research Officer at Tesel Technology.
+A Mexican software companny.
+In the past she founded vectorVcinco a Mexican design & technology company.

-He enjoys films, programming, board games and swimming.
+She enjoys films, programming, board games and swimming.
 Not always in that order.

-You can find him in most places as Darkade
+You can find her in most places as Darkade